Julia’s trans, gender, sexuality, & activism glossary!

 FTM: an abbreviation for female-to-male.
 Historically, this acronym was used as a noun (e.g., people used to refer to themselves as “an FTM,” or to other people as “FTMs”), but this usage has since fallen somewhat out of favor, and has largely been replaced by the term trans man (or trans men).
 However, the acronym is still generally considered to be acceptable when used as an adjective (e.g., FTM community, FTM transitioning).
 In some of my earlier writings (e.g., in Whipping Girl), I used “FTM spectrum” in a manner synonymous with how I now use trans male/masculine spectrum.

 Gatekeeper: refers to medical and mental health professionals who are in a position to grant (or deny) trans people’s access to the means of physical transition and/or social and legal recognition.
 Gatekeepers possess this power as a result of (what trans activists call) the gatekeeper system.
 The gatekeeper system exists because 1) most legal jurisdictions refuse to acknowledge or legitimize a trans person’s gender identity unless the person has undertaken certain medical procedures (e.g., sex reassignment surgery), and 2) the doctors who carry out such procedures generally require the patient to obtain a psychiatric diagnosis (previously Gender Identity Disorder, currently Gender Dysphoria) from one or more psychiatrists or licensed therapists.
-I discuss the many problems with the gatekeeper system in Whipping Girl (pp. 115-160) and Outspoken (pp. 126-144; see also here[PDF link]).
+A major problem with the gatekeeper system is that historically mental health professionals often relied on their own cisnormative, heteronormative, and sexist biases when assessing whether their clients were “really trans” or not -- I discuss this at great length in Whipping Girl (pp. 115-160) and Outspoken (pp. 126-144; see also here[PDF link]).
+For these reasons, trans health professionals have slowly shifted toward more gender-affirming approaches.

 Gay: a term for men who are exclusively attracted to other men.
 Sometimes, the word is used more generally to refer to same-sex orientation and relationships, and the people who engage in them (even if they are not gay men per se).